Patricia Holden, Professor, Environmental Microbiology

 PhD, Soil Microbiology, UC Berkeley; MEng, Civil & Environmental Engineering, UC Berkeley; MS, Civil Engineering, Purdue University; BS, Civil Engineering, University of Tennessee

 Note: Patricia (Trish) Holden is currently serving as director of the UC Natural Reserve System and is on 50% administrative leave from the Bren School.
-In 2013-14, she is teaching ESM 202 Environmental Biogeochemistry and ESM 595JJ PhD Seminar in Environmental Microbiology.
-In academic year 2014-15, she will teach ESM 214 Bioremediation and Industrial Composting, and ESM595JJ PhD Seminar in Environmental Microbiology.
-She also serves as an advisor to the Eco-Entrepreneurship program at the Bren School.
+In academic year 2014-15, she is teaching ESM 214 Bioremediation and Industrial Composting, and ESM595JJ, a PhD Seminar in Environmental Microbiology.
+She also serves as an advisor to the Eco-Entrepreneurship focus at the Bren School.

-Patricia (Trish) Holden ‘s background is in civil/environmental engineering and soil microbiology.
-Her research cross-cuts these fields, with current projects regarding the interactive effects of soil, water, and nutrients on deep-soil bacterial processes, bacterial interactions with engineered nanomaterials in soil and water, and microbiological coastal water quality in urban environments.
+Professor Holden ‘s background is in civil/environmental engineering and soil microbiology.
+Her research cross-cuts these fields, with current projects to investigate the interactive effects of soil, water, and nutrients on deep-soil bacterial processes, bacterial interactions with engineered nanomaterials in soil and water, and microbiological coastal water quality in urban environments.

 Office: Bren Hall 3508